ahmedanwar88/spam-classifier/README.md

 # spam-classifier
 This repository includes finetuning and deployment of a spam classifier model.
+It shows how a model can be trained, tested and deployed using Docker and FastAPI.
+The workflow presented here can be applied to other models.

 Model development is based on [Fine-Tuning-BERT repo](https://github.com/prateekjoshi565/Fine-Tuning-BERT/tree/master).